Argentina says wants to normalize relations with foreign creditors

-BUENOS AIRES, June 17 (Reuters) - Economy Minister Axel Kicillof said on Tuesday the Argentine government wants to normalize relations with foreign creditors and investors but will not accept “just any conditions” to solve the debt fight.
+BUENOS AIRES (Reuters) - Economy Minister Axel Kicillof said on Tuesday the Argentine government wants to normalize relations with foreign creditors and investors but will not accept “just any conditions” to solve the debt fight.

 Kicillof added that if a U.S. ruling ordered it to pay holdout hedge funds $1.33 billion were applied as is, the South American country would be pushed into a new default, because it would open the door to claims from other holdout bondholders worth $15 billion.